You are here

 - a means of identifying the patient.
-This is the patient's initials or a patient ID number, not the patient's full name), their age and/or gender
+This can be the patient's initials or a patient ID number, not the patient's full name), their age and/or gender

 - a description of the adverse event

 - the name of the medicine or medicines that are thought to be related to the adverse event

 - a means of identifying the reporter.